getcroissant/frontend/README.md

-# Bootstrap front end
+# Front end

-> Frontend application that contains all of the tools needed to build a successful [website](https://croissant-frontend.herokuapp.com/).
+> Node web application containing a skeleton of tools necessary to build a [website](https://croissant-frontend.herokuapp.com/).
+This contains

 ## Install Dependencies: